Updated on: 26 June 2023

 Instant personal apps like Fibe have provided easy access to fast personal loans.
 The income-tax act of India does not explicitly provide any guidelines on taxes on personal loan.
 This vagueness allows other ways to ascertain tax benefits on personal loan.
 Tax benefits on personal loans can only be availed if borrowers fulfil certain eligibility criteria.
 This can be proved by presenting the necessary documents.
 So it is very crucial to keep safe all documents, bills and certificates relevant to the loan or the use of loaned funds.

-A is not taxable and usually doesn’t offer any exemptions.
+A personal loan is not taxable and usually doesn’t offer any exemptions.
 However, based on how you use the loan amount, you can get deductions on the interest you pay on the personal loan.

 As a personal loan does not qualify as income, there is no need to show it on your tax returns.
 The money you earn from investments or jobs is classified as taxable income.
 Since you have to repay a personal loan, this need not be included in your tax returns.